Identify Your Ideal

 The best and most responsive audiences are usually those who reach you through unpaid channels.

-This could be through your website, a freebie you offer on social media or a Facebook Livestream or YouTube video.
+This could be through your website, a freebie you offer on social media, or a Facebook Livestream, YouTube video, or sharing written content through a Blog or Linkedin.

 Here’s a list of ideas you can use to start growing your audience.
 Keep in mind that all of your content must be valuable for your audience and relevant to your niche as a business coach.